countmodula/VCVRackPlugins/MANUAL.md

 			<img src="./img/ASR.png">
 		</td>
 		<td>
 			A dual 4 output or single 8 output shift register.
-On each the rising edge at the shidt input, the signal present at each output is propagated to the next successive output and the input is simultaneously sampled and sent to the first output.
+On each the rising edge at the shift input, the signal present at each output is propagated to the next successive output and the input is simultaneously sampled and sent to the first output.
 The shift input on channel 2 is normalled to the shift input on channel 1 and the signal input on channel 2 is normalled to output 4 of channel 1 so that, with no cables connected to channel 2, the module functions as a single 8 output shift register.
 		</td>
 	</tr>
 </table>